 Description: innermost layer of heart tissue, consisting of the following three sublayers:

 - Endothelium (innermost): simple squamous epithelium

-- Subendocardium (outermost) - loose connective tissue
+- Subendocardium (outermost): loose connective tissue containing

-Myocardium: thick myocardial layer
+Description: thick myocardial layer composed of the following:

-Cardiomyocytes are joined together by intercalated discs to form long fibers.
+Connected by intercalated discs to form long fibers.

-- Fibroblasts (turn into myofibroblasts after injury)
+- Fibroblasts (these become myofibroblasts after injury)